What Do I Pick For My 401k?

 My head usually explodes when this question is asked.
-It’s the equivalent of walking into a doctor’s office for the first time and saying “doctor, do I need surgery?” without providing any further information.
+It’s the equivalent of walking into a physician’s office for the first time and asking “Doctor, do I need surgery?” without any further information.

-Let me state right from the get-go that without knowing the fund offerings of your 401(k) plan, your investments outside of your 401k, the type of job you have, your goals and risk tolerance, there’s no way for me to tell you which funds are the best for you.
-Having said that, there are some general tips that you can apply when making decisions related to your 401k.
+To be clear: your 401k plan is as unique as you are.
+Without knowing the fund offerings of your 401k plan, your investments outside of your 401k, the type of job you have, your annual expenses, your goals, and your risk tolerance, there’s no way for a financial advisor to tell you which funds are the best for you.
+Having said that, there are general tips that you can apply when making decisions related to your 401k.

 Fees, Fees, Fees

 No matter what options you end up picking, ALWAYS check the “expense ratio” of the funds from which you are selecting.
-There are very few factors under your control when it comes to future investment results, but one that you DO control is the amount of investment fees you pay.
+There are very few factors under your control when it comes to future investment results, but one that you DO control is the investment fees you pay.
 The range of fees can vary significantly.
-According to the Investment Company Institute, in 2017, the average expense ratio of actively managed equity mutual funds was 0.78% compared to passive stock mutual fund expense ratios of 0.09%.
-This means that the bill on the $100,000 invested in your 401(k) could be $780 or $9 a year.
+According to the Investment Company Institute, in 2019, the average expense ratio of actively managed equity mutual funds was 0.74% compared to passive stock mutual fund expense ratios of 0.07%.
+This means that the bill on the $100,000 invested in your 401k could be $740 or $7 a year.
 Assuming 5% growth per year on that $100,000 for the next 20 years – if you stay in that expensive fund you would have spent over $33,500 on fees.
 That is roughly one-third of your original investment.
 Nuts.

 Asset Allocation Matters

-Asset allocation, which sounds like it could be the title of a spy movie like the Bourne Identity, simply explains the mix of stocks, bonds and cash in which you decide to invest.
-Research has found that this decision accounts for a significantly larger portion of your overall returns than the individual bonds or stocks that you might individually pick.
-Broadly speaking, the younger you are the larger the share of stocks you should have in your 401(k).
-As you approach retirement there should be a more balanced mix of stocks and bonds as you switch from only caring about growing your money to also caring about preserving your money.
+Asset allocation, which sounds like it could be the title of a spy movie, simply explains the mix of stocks, bonds and cash in which you decide to invest.
+Research has found that this decision accounts for a significantly larger portion of your overall portfolio risk than the bonds or stocks that you might individually pick.
+Broadly speaking, the younger you are the larger the share of stocks you should have in your 401k.
+As you approach retirement there should be a more balanced mix between stocks and bonds as you switch from only caring about growing your money to also caring about preserving your money.

-Nowadays, there are 401(k) funds that basically use autopilot to shift your asset allocation from stocks to bonds as you get older.
+Nowadays, there are 401k funds that basically use autopilot to shift your asset allocation from stocks to bonds as you get older.
 They are called Target Date Funds.
-Let’s say you plan to retire when you are 62 and you are currently 40.
-That means you would pick the 2040 Target Date Fund since that’s the retirement date you are shooting for.
+Let’s say you plan to retire when you are 60 and you are currently 40.
+That means you would pick the 2040 Target Date Fund since that’s your goal retirement date.
 These funds can be a decent option as they take care of changing that mix for you, but make sure you check the fees on the Target Date Fund your firm offers.
-For instance, Vanguard’s 2040 Target Date Fund charges 0.15% while Fidelity’s charges 0.75% yearly fee.
+For instance, Vanguard’s 2040 Target Date Fund charges 0.14% while Fidelity’s charges 0.75% yearly fee.
 In other words, Fidelity’s is 5 times more expensive than Vanguards.